University of Reading cookie policy

 Before 6 April 2023, the Lifetime Allowance (LTA) limit was the total amount of pension benefits that a member could take from all of their pension arrangements before incurring a tax charge.
 The LTA limit was set at £1,073,100.
 If pension scheme members exceeded the LTA, any lump sum benefits over the limit received a 55% tax charge, and any benefits taken as pension over the limit received a 25% tax charge.

-Between 6 April 2023 to 5 April 2024, the LTA limit remained at £1,073,100 but no LTA tax charge applied.
+Between 6 April 2023 to 5 April 2024, the LTA threshold remained at £1,073,100.
+However, the additional tax charges were removed.
 Instead, any benefits (lump or pension) that exceeded the LTA would be taxed at the member’s marginal rate.

 Advice